-This puzzling co-op is local only (unless you happen to have a PS Vita).
-But, for a couch co-op what is better than Yarny?
-Two Yarnies!
+This puzzling co-op is local only (unless you happen to have a PS Vita), but you get two Yarnies, so it's worth it.
 Work your way through a world from a new perspective where the simplest things can now propose difficult challenges.
 Approach each new puzzle with an open mind and perhaps discover the unbreakable bonds of friendship.

 Defuse a bomb in VR without the pressure of real-life consequences.
 That's literally the game.
-One player is tasked with talking their buddy through disarming a bomb, but here's the kicker: the person disarming the bomb can't see the instructions, and the person providing instructions can't see the bomb.
-Bombs are procedurally-generated so players never know what they'll be walking in to.
+One player is tasked with talking their buddy through disarming a bomb, but the person disarming the bomb can't see the instructions, and the person providing instructions can't see the bomb.
+Bombs are procedurally-generated so players never know what they'll be walking into.
 It's the ultimate test of trust and communication.

 Nidhogg 2 was made for two players.
 Pitting you against another, you'll need to use everything in your arsenal to fight your way to the end of your opponent's side of the screen.
 The first one to do so wins and gets eaten by mythological Norse serpent Níðhöggr — you know, just your usual side-scrolling shenanigans.

-Puzzles are a lot easier to solve with friends... usually (two minds are better than one and all that jazz).
+Puzzles are a lot easier to solve with friends... usually (two minds are better than one, so we've heard).
 Human: Fall Flat contains a wide variety of physics-based puzzles that players can complete either alone or together with two players in local co-op or up to eight players online.
 Don't let the minimalist art style fool you because navigating through the dream-like environments is tougher than it seems.

 Guacamelee! and its sequel are some of the finest platformers you'll come across.
 They ooze character and you can tell that a lot of love went into crafting its universe.
 Team up with a friend and take on its insanely difficult boss battles and platforming sections together.
 There's a reason it's described as a Metroidvania, after all.